couchbaselabs/ToDoLite-iOS/tutorial.md

 - mark the `title` and `created_at` properties as dynamic

-This will ensure there is a 1:1 mapping between the model properties and document properties (in JSON) persisted to Couchbase Lite.
+You can read more about the usage of dynamic properties in CBLModel subclasses and how to use them [here][2].

-With the newest 1.1 release of Couchbase Mobile, the iOS SDK removed the need to create initialisers for subclasses.
-We can use the`awakeFromInitializer` method to hook into the initialisation process to set our iVars.
+Next, we can use the `awakeFromInitializer` method to hook into the initialisation process to set our iVars.

 In `awakeFromInitializer`: